United 93 (film): Plot

-After Flight 77 crashes into The Pentagon, FAA National Operations Manager Ben Sliney decides to shut down all U.S. air space and ground all flights.
-Passengers on United 93 learn of the other attacks from family members via airphone.
-Realising the hijackers have no intention of landing, Burnett, Bingham, Beamer, Glick (a former judo champion), Guadagno and Nacke form a plan to retake the plane, with assistance from flight staff, arming themselves with weapons, and learn passenger Donald Greene is a licensed pilot and passenger Andrew Garcia is a former air traffic controller.
-As the group gather, Haznawi and Nami anxiously realise they are losing control and Jarrah and Ghamdi become agitated, as they are twenty minutes away from D.C. and are unable to speed up to reach their target.
-Passenger Christian Adams, attempting to counsel appeasement, is restrained by some of the passengers, while other passengers pray and make final calls to loved ones.
+American Airlines Flight 77, which has also been hijacked, crashes into the Pentagon, and FAA National Operations Manager Ben Sliney decides to shut down all U.S. air space and ground all flights.
+On United 93, passengers learn of the other attacks from family members via airphone.
+Realizing the hijackers are on a suicide mission, Burnett, Bingham, Beamer, Glick (a former judo champion), Guadagno, Nacke, Grandcolas, passengers William Cashman, Patrick Driscoll and Alan Beaven form a plan to retake the plane, with assistance from Bradshaw, Lyles and the flight staff, gathering weapons.
+They learn that passenger Donald Greene is a licensed pilot and that passenger Andrew Garcia is a former air traffic controller.
+As the group conspire, Haznawi and Nami anxiously realize that they are losing control of the situation and Jarrah and Ghamdi get agitated, as they are twenty minutes away from D.C. and cannot speed up.
+Passenger Christian Adams, attempting to counsel appeasement, is restrained by the passengers.
+The passengers pray and make final calls to loved ones.

-After Beamer urges the group to take action, the passengers charge a stunned Haznawi, tackle him and beat him.
-As Nami, Ghamdi and Jarrah panic, Bingham defeats Haznawi by bashing his skull in with a fire extinguisher and Nacke declares the bomb a fake.
-As Grandcolas, passengers William Cashman, Patrick Driscoll and Alan Beaven join the assault, Jarrah violently rocks the plane to disrupt the assault and Nami tries to hold them off with a serving cart, Mace and his own fire extinguisher.
-He too is subdued, and Glick gouges his eyes out before snapping his neck.
-As the group move Greene and Garcia though first-class, the passengers reach the cockpit door.
-Jarrah and Ghamdi are disheartened by the realisation that they will never reach their target, and debate on whether to crash the plane rather than cede control.
-The passengers breach the cockpit with the cart just as Jarrah puts the plane into a steep dive, reciting the takbir.
-Ghamdi tries to protect Jarrah, but the passengers overpower him and wrestle Jarrah for control.
-The aircraft inverts and crashes into a Shanksville field, killing everyone aboard.
+After Beamer urges the group to take action, stating, "Let's roll", the passengers charge a stunned Haznawi, and subdue him.
+As Nami, Ghamdi and Jarrah panic, Bingham kills Haznawi by bludgeoning his head with a fire extinguisher with Nacke declaring the bomb a fake.
+Jarrah violently rocks the plane to disrupt the passenger revolt as Nami attempts to keep them at bay with a serving cart, Mace and a fire extinguisher, but the passengers persist and overpower Nami.
+Glick kills the screaming Nami by snapping his neck.
+As the passengers batter the cockpit door, Jarrah and Ghamdi dishearteningly realize that they will never reach their target, Jarrah recites the takbir, and chooses to simply crash the plane rather than retain control and puts the aircraft into a steep dive, just as the passengers breach the cockpit.
+The passengers and two remaining hijackers fight for control of the yokes as United 93 inverts and plummets into a field in Shanksville, Pennsylvania, killing all aboard.

-The film ends with a series of title cards explaining that of the four airliners hijacked on September 11, 2001, United 93 was the only one that did not reach its intended target.
-This is followed by a dedication to all who lost their lives in the attacks.